ray-project/ray/doc/source/tutorial.rst

   x = "example"
   ray.put(x)  # ObjectID(b49a32d72057bdcfc4dda35584b3d838aad89f5d)

-The command ``ray.put(x)`` would be run by a worker process or by the driver process (the driver process is the one running your script).
-It takes a Python object and copies it to the local object store (here *local* means *on the same node*).
-Once the object has been stored in the object store, its value cannot be changed.
+The command ``ray.put(x)`` behaves as follows:

+1. It is run either by one of the worker processes, or by the driver process (the driver process is the one running your script).
+2. The process takes the Python object ``x`` and copies it to the local object store (here *local* means *on the same node* ).
+3. Once the object has been stored in the object store, its value cannot be changed (it becomes *immutable* ).
-In addition, ``ray.put(x)`` returns an object ID, which is essentially an ID that can be used to refer to the newly created remote object.
+4. ``ray.put(x)`` returns an object ID, which is essentially an ID that can be used to refer to the newly created remote object.

 If we save the object ID in a variable with ``x_id = ray.put(x)``, then we can pass ``x_id`` into remote functions, and those remote functions will operate on the corresponding remote object.

-The command ``ray.get(x_id)`` takes an object ID and creates a Python object from the corresponding remote object.
-For some objects like arrays, we can use shared memory and avoid copying the object.
-For other objects, this copies the object from the object store to the worker process's heap.
-If the remote object corresponding to the object ID ``x_id`` does not live on the same node as the worker that calls ``ray.get(x_id)``, then the remote object will first be transferred from an object store that has it to the object store that needs it.
+Conversely, the command ``ray.get(x_id)`` behaves as follows:

+1. It takes in an object ID ``x_id`` that corresponds to a remote object.
+2. A worker process, or the driver process, calls and runs ``ray.get(x_id).``
+3. If the remote object corresponding to the object ID ``x_id`` has not been created yet, the command ``ray.get(x_id)`` **waits** until the remote object has been created.
+4. The ready remote object is transferred to memory accessible by the calling worker process.

+    a.
+If the remote object is one of supported types, like an array, it remains in shared memory and we avoid having to transfer or copy the object.
+    b.
+If the remote object is not of supported types, *and* if it already resides in the same node as the calling worker, it is copied from the node's local object store to the calling worker process's memory heap.
+    c.
+If the remote object is not of supported types, and if it resides on a different node, the object is first transferred from that node's object store to the calling node's object store, then copied to the calling worker process's memory heap.

+5. The calling worker creates a Python object from the remote object and returns the Python object.

 .. code-block:: python

   x_id = ray.put("example")
   ray.get(x_id)  # "example"

-If the remote object corresponding to the object ID ``x_id`` has not been created yet, the command ``ray.get(x_id)`` will wait until the remote object has been created.

 A very common use case of ``ray.get`` is to get a list of object IDs.
-In this case, you can call ``ray.get(object_ids)`` where ``object_ids`` is a list of object IDs.
+In this case, you can call the alternative syntax ``ray.get(object_ids),`` where ``object_ids`` is a list of object IDs.

 .. code-block:: python